sablier-labs/docs/docs/guides/lockup/guides/01-local-environment.md

 ## Start from scratch

-Foundry is a popular development toolkit for Ethereum projects, which we have used to build the Sablier Protocol.
+Foundry is a popular development toolkit for Ethereum projects, which we have used to build the Sablier Protocols.
 For the purposes of this guide, Foundry will provide us with the tooling needed to compile and test our contracts.

 Let's use this command to spin up a new Foundry project: